mprinc/TypeScript-Website/packages/tsconfig-reference/copy/en/options/files.md

 }
 ```

-This is useful when you only have a small number of files and don't need to use a glob to reference many files.
+This is useful when you only have a small number of files and <span class='important'>don't need to use a glob</span> to reference many files.
 If you need that then use [`include`](#include).